Definition

 Among the various categories of software, the most common types include the following:

 • Application software.
-The most common type of software, application software is a computer software package that performs a specific function for a user, or in some cases, for another application.
+The most frequently used software is application software, which is a computer software package that performs a specific function for a user or, in some cases, for another application.
 An application can be self-contained, or it can be a group of programs that run the application for the user.
-Examples of modern applications include office suites, graphics software, databases and database management programs, web browsers, word processors, software development tools, image editors and communication platforms.
+Examples of modern applications include office suites, graphics software, databases, database management programs, web browsers, word processors, software development tools, image editors and communication platforms.

 • System software.
 These software programs are designed to run a computer's application programs and hardware.
 System software coordinates the activities and functions of the hardware and software.
 In addition, it controls the operations of the computer hardware and provides an environment or platform for all the other types of software to work in.
-The OS is the best example of system software; it manages all the other computer programs.
-Other examples of system software include the firmware, computer language translators and system utilities.
+An operating system (OS) is the best example of system software; it manages all the other computer programs.
+Other examples of system software include firmware, computer language translators and system utilities.

 • Driver software.
 Also known as device drivers, this software is often considered a type of system software.
-Device drivers control the devices and peripherals connected to a computer, enabling them to perform their specific tasks.
-Every device that is connected to a computer needs at least one device driver to function.
+Device drivers control the devices and peripherals connected to a computer, helping them perform their specific tasks.
+Every device that's connected to a computer needs at least one device driver to function.
 Examples include software that comes with any nonstandard hardware, including special game controllers, as well as the software that enables standard hardware, such as USB storage devices, keyboards, headphones and printers.

 • Middleware.
 The term middleware describes software that mediates between application and system software or between two different kinds of application software.
-For example, middleware enables Microsoft Windows to talk to Excel and Word.
-It is also used to send a remote work request from an application in a computer that has one kind of OS, to an application in a computer with a different OS.
-It also enables newer applications to work with legacy ones.
+For example, middleware lets Microsoft Windows talk to Excel and Word.
+It's used to send a remote work request from an application in a computer that has one kind of OS to an application in a computer with a different OS.
+It also lets newer applications work with legacy ones.

 • Programming software.
 Computer programmers use programming software to write code.
-Programming software and programming tools enable developers to develop, write, test and debug other software programs.
+Programming software and programming languages, such as Java or Python, let developers develop, write, test and debug other software programs.
 Examples of programming software include assemblers, compilers, debuggers and interpreters.

 How does software work?